al-kivi/Viziframe/README.md

 * Go to the /apps/viziframe sub-directory to start up the application
 * Enter the following in the terminal command line > ramaze start

+### Select the Haml template instead of Etanni

+* Go to the the Controller init.rb and change the defined engine

+    class BaseController < Ramaze::Controller
+      layout :default
+      helper :xhtml, :user, :paginate
+      engine :etanni           # this can be changed to :haml, if required end

 ### Get started in the Production Environment (Passenger)